ONNX Inference Service

 function classifyFlower(bytes memory inputs) public returns (bytes32) {

-string memory containerId = "my-container";
+string memory containerId = "onnx_inference_service";

 uint16 redundancy = 1;